 Transportation is a powerful tool in the dissemination of ideas.
 I recently traveled over 1,500 miles to deliver a series of lectures to an audience in another state.
 While I was traveling, it occurred to me that without the freedom to travel, this new audience would not be exposed to my political views.
-(Ironically, I was lecturing about transportation policy at the time.)
+(Ironically, I was lecturing about transportation polity at the time.)
 Without the use of cars and airplanes, I could not have made the trip.
-These tools enabled me to propagate my ideas-ideas that could be considered a danger to the job security of many government bureaucrats-to more people in less time ideas.
-Without travel, the early church could not have spread the Gospel to the world.
-Without travel, the heroes of the protestant Reformation could not have confronted the papists in debate or organized lectures and discussions.
-Without travel, the American founding fathers could not have carried out a successful revolution.
-Media and movement are the primary means of spreading ideas and information, and we should be zealous to protect these tools from the controlling hand of government.
+These tools enabled me to propagate my ideas -ideas that could be considered a danger to the job security of many government bureaucrats-to more people in less time.

 If the state were to limit travel, though, it could severely restrict the expression of all ideas, but most particularly those ideas with which the state disagrees.
-Second only in importance to the mass media, travel (and therefore transportation) has always been a critical part of the wars of
+Second only in importance to